hrabhijith/GrapheneMongoService/README.md

     `docker pull hrabhijith/gql-mongo`

 3. Run the below command in the terminal.
+(Congifgure variables in this step, see below for more info)

     `docker run --name <container name> -p 5000:5000 hrabhijith/gql-mongo`